 Let babies and children feed themselves finger foods as this helps to promote fine motor skills like grasping and hand-eye coordination (just be aware of choking hazards).

-You'll find more ideas on our physical development for pre-schoolers Pinterest board and on the following web pages:
+You'll find more ideas on our expressive arts and design in the EYFS page.

 If you're new to working in early years you may not be familiar with all of these terms so here's a handy guide: